-Where local government is not the assessment manager, this PO applies.
-If clearing for the proposed development meets the requirements of either AO31.1 or AO31.2, the PO (PO31) is met.
-However, if the clearing for the proposed development cannot meet either AO, a more robust assessment addressing the PO(s) must be provided in the application.
+If entire clearing for the proposed development meets the requirements of the AOs for PO145 (where relevant), being AO145.1 and AO145.5, the PO is met.
+If the clearing for the proposed development cannot meet the AOs (where relevant), a more robust assessment addressing the PO must be provided with the application.